grigorieff/My-house-parsing/README.md

 # My-house-parsing.
-This repository contents package, used for
+This repository contents package, used for www.reformagkh.ru parsing.